James Outman Player Props: Dodgers vs. Mets

 James Outman At The Plate

-- Outman has had at least one RBI in 25.6% of his games this year (21 of 82), with more than one RBI nine times (11.0%).
-He has also been responsible for three or more of his team's runs in five contests.
+- Outman has had at least one RBI in 25.3% of his games this season (21 of 83), with two or more RBI nine times (10.8%).
+He has also accounted for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.